CentOS/Calendar/output/calendar.md

 The calendar is also available as an `.ical` file containing all CentOS IRC meetings, for use in your favorite calendaring app: [iCalendar Meeting Schedule](/community/irc-meetings.ical)

+Note that you should *subscribe* to this link, rather than *import* it, because it is subject to change.

 A [list of all meetings](#list) is available below.

 ## Logging